aio-libs/aiohttp/docs/web.rst

 coroutine by wrapping *handler* parameter.
 Signature of returned handler should be the same as for :ref:`web-handler<aiohttp-web-handler>`: accept single *request* parameter, return *response* or raise exception.
-Factory is coroutine, thus it can do extra ``yield from`` calls on making new handler.
+Factory is a coroutine, thus it can do extra ``yield from`` calls on making new handler.

-After constructing outermost handler by applying middleware chain to :ref:`web-handler<aiohttp-web-handler>` in reversed order :class:`RequestHandler` executes that outermost handler as regular *web-handler*.
+After constructing outermost handler by applying middleware chain to :ref:`web-handler<aiohttp-web-handler>` in reversed order :class:`RequestHandler` executes the outermost handler as regular *web-handler*.

-Middleware usually calls inner handler, but may do something other, like displaying *403 Forbidden page* or raising :exc:`HTTPForbidden` exception if user has no permissions to access underlying resource.
+Middleware usually calls an inner handler, but may do something other, like displaying *403 Forbidden page* or raising :exc:`HTTPForbidden` exception if user has no permissions to access underlying resource.
 Also middleware may render errors raised by handler, do